jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

-There are two main ways to use *HTTP Switchboard* ("HTTPSB"), and then there is everything in between and beyond. basically, your choice.
+There are two main ways to use *HTTP Switchboard* ("HTTPSB"), and then there is everything in between and beyond.
+Basically: your choice.

 ### The block-all/allow-exceptionally approach